How to Freeze Broccoli

 Step 3: Freeze

 Package broccoli in sturdy resealable plastic bags, removing any air pockets before sealing.
-Use within 10 months.
+Use within 10 months and try these broccoli recipes.

 Don’t miss these other foods that freeze well.